Romantic Wedding in Connecticut

 No!
 You do not need rings to be legally married!

-See a Wikipedia Article about traditional and modern wedding rings.
+You can see a Wikipedia Article about traditional wedding rings and modern alternatives.

 One alternative to a wedding ring exchange is a handfasting.

-On the other hand (quite literally) you may decide to give only one ring.
-The Wikipedia Article mentions some alternatives to traditional wedding rings.
+On the other hand (quite literally) you may decide to give or receive only one ring.
+The Wikipedia Article mentions some alternatives to traditional wedding rings or you may use the Contact Us Page for more suggestions.

 “After you marry me and my sweetheart, where should I change my last name?”